Perfect Lean Beef Recipe for Healthy Meals and Entertaining a Crowd

 Whether you are throwing a casual gathering for game day or having girlfriends over to binge watch your favorite TV shows, this recipe will be loved by both guys and girls.
 By having pita wraps and lettuce leaves you can give alternatives for those who are gluten-free or want a leaner version.
 The pan-roasted chickpeas and all the veggies also provide a filling alternative for any non-meat eaters in the group.

-Sarah Bates from The Chef Next Door is hosting this week’s Lean Beef #SundaySupper.
-Check out the recipes from the Sunday Supper Tastemakers and go ahead and invite some friends over for this epic lean beef fueled celebration.
+Check out the recipes from the Sunday Supper Tastemakers and go ahead and invite some friends over for an epic lean beef fueled celebration.
 Go #MakeSomedayHappen one delicious bite, sip and trip at a time!

 Lean Beef Recipes from The Sunday Supper Tastemakers